 Reynolds Business Center atrium on the campus of the University of Arkansas at Little Rock.
 The workshop included matchmaking sessions, in which representatives from NASA agencies were available to meet one-on-one with business owners to answer questions about contracting with their government agency.
 Several APAC clients took part in the event to market their business to NASA.
-Melanie Berman, APAC Program Manager, presented to the more than 50 attendees on how we may support small business owners in selling their goods and services to NASA as well as other federal, state and local government agencies.
-For more information on how you can help business owners in your county learn how to sell to the government, contact APAC at apac@uaex.edu or (501) 671-2390.
-Check out future training opportunities at http://uaex.edu/apac.
+Melanie Berman, Newton Co.
+4-H'ers practice table etiquette, left to right: Joshua Faught, Silas Faught, Emma Helmuth, Violet Mefford and Hannah Adamson.
+APAC Program Manager, presented to the more than 50 attendees on how we may support small business owners in selling Five of the club members participated in the training their goods and services to NASA as well as other federal, state session at the Ozark Café in Jasper on Monday, April 17.
+They and local government agencies.
+For more information on how are ready to share what they have learned in Table Manners you can help business owners in your county learn how to 101 with the rest of the clubs in the county as well as other sell to the government, contact APAC at apac@uaex.edu or groups and organizations.
+(501) 671-2390.
+Check out future training opportunities at For more information on this class or 4-H in Newton http://uaex.edu/apac.